SatCloP/pyrtlib/docs/source/api.rst

 Main class
 ==========

-The main class which computes brightness temperatures (Tb), mean radiating temperature (Tmr), and integrated absorption (Tau) for clear or cloudy conditions,  Also returns all integrated quantities that the original TBMODEL, Cyber Version, returned.
+The main class which computes brightness temperatures (Tb), mean radiating temperature (Tmr), and integrated absorption (Tau) for clear or cloudy conditions.
+Also returns all integrated quantities that the original TBMODEL, Cyber Version, returned.

 .. autosummary::
     :toctree: generated/